sglebs/ndeploy/README.md

 The project above can be deployed against heroku for example: ndeploy deploy --cloud=nd.heroku --scenario=Production solution.yaml
 It can be undepkloyed like this:  ndeploy undeploy --cloud=nd.heroku --scenario=Production solution.yaml

+Note how the --scenario passed at command-line gets injected into the template yaml file, as {{ scenario }} (jinja2 notation).

-Now an elaborate solution in .yaml format for 2 microservices in python which use a celery each, a redis each (one is shared between the two) and one postgres each.
+Now a more elaborate solution in .yaml format for 2 microservices in python which use a celery each, a redis each (one is shared between the two) and one postgres each.
 For the live deploy, an existing AMAZON RDS database is used instead, whereas for dev deploys a new postgres is created on-the-fly (PaaS add-on).